womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

 I'm pretty proud of this class.
-If you would like to compare this class with first implementation check this <a href="https://github.com/womanonrails/poker/blob/55c9ae0ab921f7aa95bb7e47676d87b970a32033/lib/poker/hand.rb" title="First version of Poker class" target="_blank" rel="nofollow noopener noreferrer">commit</a>.
+If you would like to compare this class with first implementation check this [commit](https://github.com/womanonrails/poker/blob/55c9ae0ab921f7aa95bb7e47676d87b970a32033/lib/poker/hand.rb "First version of Poker class").

 ## Stats:
 - **LOC**  - 37